 courteous enough to write back saying "no thanks."
 And if you're not going to do that, I suggest you delete from your profile the part where you say "I will absolutely answer every e-mail I And we now return you to our regularly scheduled, um, text.
 Triathlete.
 Yes indeedy.
 The 2015 season will begin soon.
 Once -- and future -- criminologist.

 Actress.
 Well, "actor."
 We're all apparently politically correct now.
 Only comedy, though.
 Prefer the stage.
-Of late, and this House of Cards (as mentioned above) and VEEP.
+Of late, an extra on House of Cards (as mentioned above) and VEEP.